nevinadacakmak/stoncs/README.md

 # Stoncs

 **Stoncs** is a narrative-aware micro-portfolio optimizer that combines **financial market data** and **news narratives** to create optimized, diversified portfolios.
-Powered by **Snowflake + Snowpark + ML**, Stoncs detects trending market stories and dynamically adjusts portfolio recommendations based on company trends.
+This repo focuses on a REST-first Snowflake integration (Snowflake REST API) and includes a compact demo pipeline so you can present results without external setup.

 ---